A Ladder of Causal Distances: Definition of Causal Distances

 In words, $\ID$ is the expected deviation in the interventional distributions if we sample a node $I$ on which to intervene according to $\mu$ and sample its value according to $P_I$.

 The expectation $\mathbb{E}_{i \sim P_I}$ indicates that $I$'s values are drawn from the distribution $P_I$.
-For instance, $P_I$ can be uniform for discrete models and standard Gaussian for continuous ones.
+For instance, $P_I$ can be uniform for discrete models or standard Gaussian for continuous models.
 We only enforce $P_I$ to be strictly positive for all possible values that $I$ can take.

-Note that $\mu$ can give weights of $0$ to some nodes that, for example, were unobservable to the causal discovery method.
-In such cases, the computation of $\ID$ is effectively performed on a subset of nodes.
+Variables in $\bX$ may have different value scales, such that the averaged distances may be dominated by a few variables.
+This can be fixed by co-opting the weights $\mu$ in order to normalize each variable.
+In the tool we release, we give the option to $z$-normalize each variable and compute a scale-invariant $\ID$.

-Note that computing the effect of one variable $X$ on another variable $Y$, as discussed by~\cite{singh2017comparative} (\cf \Secref{background}), is a special case where $\mu(X)=1$ and the comparison of the resulting distributions is restricted to the marginals of $Y$.
+Note that $\mu$ can give weights of $0$ to some nodes, \eg, if they are unobservable to the causal discovery method.

-\subsection{Counterfactual distance (CD)}
+\subsection{Counterfactual Distance (CD)}

 The natural way to compare models at the counterfactual level is to consider their interventional distance on all counterfactual models, i.e., the counterfactual models induced by all possible evidences.
-Let $E = e$ denote the observation and $\nu$ a distribution over nodes that weighs the counterfactual induced by observing each node.
-Similar to $\mu$, $\nu$ may be chosen to be uniform in the absence of further information.
+Let $E = e$ denote the observed evidence and $\nu$ a distribution over nodes that weighs the counterfactuals induced by observing each node.
+Similar to $\mu$, in the absence of further information, $\nu$ may be chosen to be uniform.
+Then, the \emph{counterfactual distance} ($\CD$) is defined as